 - Choose a breakfast cereal that has five grams of sugar or less per serving, and use fresh berries, sliced fruit or raisins to add sweetness to your cereal.
-(Confused about grams? here's how to turn grams into teaspoons.)
 Avoid cereals with lots of sugar -- some cereals have ten grams of sugar (that's about three teaspoons), or more, in one serving.
-A serving ranges from three-forths to one cup of cereal.
+A serving ranges from 3/4 to one cup of cereal.
 Think about how much cereal you really eat -- you may actually eat two or three servings at a time.

 - Choose a cereal that is high in fiber -- at least three grams per serving.
 You'll find the most fiber in high-fiber cereals such as shredded wheat, oat cereals, puffed wheat and bran cereals.
 Usually the more sugar a cereal has, the less fiber it has per serving.
 The sugary cereals typically have about one gram per serving.